MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/03-3-Orders-and-invoices.md

     The Order form will open where you can edit the Order information.

-1. At the right side of the command bar, select the vertical ellipsis button, select **Word Templates**, then select **Order Summary**.
+1. After the Order page loads, at the right side of the command bar, select the vertical ellipsis button, select **Word Templates**, then select **Order Summary**.

     ![Order form word templates](./Media/order-word-templates.png)